 Cocoa contains epicatechins and catechins, which are similar to the polyphenols found in green tea; and quercetin, which is found in fruits and vegetables.
-Dark chocolate generally has more antioxidants than milk chocolate because certain processing methods remove the polyphenols, which have a bitter flavor.
+Dark chocolate has more antioxidants than milk chocolate because certain processing methods remove the polyphenols, which have a bitter flavor.

 Research studies as far back as 2006 looked at chocolate consumption and how it correlated with cardiovascular disease risk in large populations, and found a correlation.
 People who consumed more chocolate of any kind tended to have a lower risk of cardiovascular disease.
 This is interesting information, but the problem with these types of nutrition studies is the large possibility of confounding factors.
 If people who eat chocolate also do other things that decrease their risk of cardiovascular diseases, researchers and reporters can come to the wrong conclusion.

-It's better to have randomized control trials, which are studies in which a specific therapy (in this case chocolate or cocoa) is studied in such a way that confounding factors are eliminated or at least minimized.
+It's better to have randomized control trials, which are studies in which one specific therapy (in this case chocolate or cocoa) is studied in such a way that confounding factors are eliminated or at least minimized.

-Cocoa appears to have beneficial effects on the function of blood vessesls, so it's possible that chocolate could help people with high blood pressure.
+Cocoa appears to have beneficial effects on the function of blood vessels, so it's possible that chocolate could help people with high blood pressure.
 Several studies on chocolate's effect on blood pressure have been completed, and many (but not all) of them demonstrate a decrease of blood pressure readings for the subjects who had high blood pressure.

-Unfortunately there are a couple of problems.
+Unfortunately, there are a couple of problems.
 The studies that showed decreases in blood pressure were mostly open-label studies.
 That means both the subjects and researchers knew what they were taking and why they were taking it.
 That's a big issue because when people know that the substance they're taking may improve their health, they're more likely to show health improvements that have nothing to do with that substance (it's called the placebo-effect).
 Most of the studies that were double-blind studies (neither the researcher nor the subjects knew if they were taking the real chocolate or a placebo) didn't show that same decrease in blood pressure.

 Another problem with these studies is that different brands of chocolate were used in different studies.
-Processing methods may vary greatly from company to company (and often those methods are secret), so the quality and amounts of antioxidants could have differed.
+Processing methods may vary greatly from company to company (and often those methods are secret) so the quality and amounts of antioxidants could have differed.

 Polyphenols like those found in chocolate may be able to lower cholesterol.
 Research findings from two different studies published in 2010 showed some promise that cocoa could reduce LDL cholesterol and increase HDL cholesterol (the good kind).
 But they were small studies.
 Larger studies are needed to see how much affect cocoa really has on cholesterol levels.